 For a junior project that best displays excellence in life sciences.

-For an intermediate project that best demonstrates an understanding of the scientific process in the physical sciences.
+For an intermediate project that best demonstrates an understanding of the scientific process.

 Innovation Award

-For a senior project that best displays innovation related to environmental sciences or biotechnology.
+Senior level project that best displays innovation related to any science or engineering.

 Hillfield Strathallan College Entrance Scholarship Award

-A $5,000 entrance scholarship towards tuition fees to a grade 8 or intermediate project.
+A $5,000 entrance scholarship towards tuition fees for a grade 8 or intermediate project.

 John W. Howard Materials Research Award